v2rockets/Loyal-Elephie/README.md

 ## Features

 1. **🎛️ Controllable Memory:** Take control of Loyal Elephie's memory!
-You decide which moments to save, and you can easily edit the context as needed. 📝
+You decide which moments to save, and you can easily edit the context as needed.
+It is your second-brain for episodic memory. 📝

 2. **🔍 Hybrid Search:** Experience the powerful combination of Chroma and BM25 for efficient searches!
 It's also optimized for handling date-based queries. 📅